-With the appointment of new members of the Supervisory Board on 1 April 2020, the gender balance in the Supervisory Board has remained unchanged at 80% men and 20% women.
+With the appointment of a new chair of the Supervisory Board on 8 September 2021 and a new member on 16 November 2021, the gender balance in the Supervisory Board is 66% men and 33% women.
 The principle of having at least 30% men or 30% women is applied in succession planning for the Executive Board, Supervisory Board and senior leadership.